vmware/terraform-provider-vra/website/docs/r/vra_block_device.html.markdown

 }
 ```

-A block device resource supports the following arguments:

 ## Argument Reference

+Create your block device resource with the following arguments:

-* `capacity_in_gb` - (Required) Capacity of the block device in GB.
+* `capacity_in_gb` - (Required) Capacity of block device in GB.

-* `name` - (Required) A human-friendly name used as an identifier in APIs that support this option.
+* `name` - (Required) Human-friendly name used as an identifier in APIs that support this option.

-* `project_id` - (Required) The id of the project the current user belongs to.
+* `project_id` - (Required) ID of project that current user belongs to.

-* `constraints` - (Optional) List of storage, network and extensibility constraints to be applied when provisioning through this project.
+* `constraints` - (Optional) Storage, network, and extensibility constraints to be applied when provisioning through the project.

 * `description` - (Optional) Describes machine within the scope of your organization and is not propagated to the cloud.

 * `disk_content_base_64` - (Optional) Content of a disk, base64 encoded.

-* `encrypted` - (Optional) Indicates whether the block device should be encrypted or not.
+* `encrypted` - (Optional) Indicates whether block device should be encrypted or not.

-* `expand_snapshots` - (Optional) Indicates whether the snapshots of the block-devices should be included in the state.
-Applicable only for first class block devices.
+* `expand_snapshots` - (Optional) Indicates whether snapshots of block devices should be included in the state.
+Applies only to first class block devices.

-* `purge` - (Optional) Indicates if the disk has to be completely destroyed or should be kept in the system.
-Valid only for block devices with ‘persistent’ set to true, only used for destroy the resource.
+* `purge` - (Optional) Indicates if the disk must be completely destroyed or should be kept in the system.
+Valid only for block devices with ‘persistent’ set to true.
+Used to destroy the resource.

-* `persistent` - (Optional) Indicates whether the block device survives a delete action.
+* `persistent` - (Optional) Indicates whether block device survives a delete action.

-* `source_reference` - (Optional) Reference to URI using which the block device has to be created.
+* `source_reference` - (Optional) URI to use for block device.
 Example: ami-0d4cfd66

 ## Attribute Reference
-* `created_at` - Date when the entity was created.
-The date is in ISO 6801 and UTC.
+* `created_at` - Date when entity was created.
+Date and time format is ISO 6801 and UTC.

 * `custom_properties` - Additional custom properties that may be used to extend the machine.

-* `deployment_id` - The id of the deployment that is associated with this resource.
+* `deployment_id` - ID of deployment associated with resource.

-* `external_id` - External entity Id on the provider side.
+* `external_id` - External entity ID on provider side.

-* `external_region_id` - The external regionId of the resource.
+* `external_region_id` - External regionId of resource.

-* `external_zone_id` - The external zoneId of the resource.
+* `external_zone_id` - External zoneId of resource.

-* `org_id` - The id of the organization this entity belongs to.
+* `org_id` - ID of organization that entity belongs to.

-* `owner` - Email of the user that owns the entity.
+* `owner` - Email of entity owner.

-* `links` - HATEOAS of the entity.
+* `links` - HATEOAS of entity.

 * `snapshots` - Represents a machine snapshot.

-    * `created_at` - Date when the entity was created.
-The date is in ISO 6801 and UTC.
+    * `created_at` - Date when entity was created.
+Date and time format is ISO 6801 and UTC.

     * `description` - Describes machine within the scope of your organization and is not propagated to the cloud.

-    * `id` - The id of this block-device snapshot.
+    * `id` - ID of the block device snapshot.

-    * `is_current` - Indicates whether this snapshot is the current snapshot on the block-device.
+    * `is_current` - Indicates whether snapshot on block device is current.

     * `links` - HATEOAS of the entity